donders-research-data-management/rdm-ontology-di/doc/help/faq/publish-data.rst

     There might be reasons why you do not want to share your data with everyone, e.g. if it represents financial value.
 In those cases you should make a custom data use agreement under which the data is to be shared (which might e.g. contain a clause about paying for the data).

     There might be reasons related to the privacy of your subjects and where the data cannot be de-identified.
 In that case you still might be able to share processed results at the group level that allow other researchers to validate the claims in your paper.
-Note that unprocessed imaging and MEG/EEG data can be shared after it has been de-identified and under the appropriate :dua:`Data Use Agreement (DUA) <index>`.
+Note that unprocessed imaging and MEG/EEG data can be shared after it has been de-identified and under the appropriate `Data Use Agreement <https://data.donders.ru.nl/doc/dua/>`_.

 2.  **Can I share my data if they belong to an ongoing project?**